polkadot-tooling-collective/collective/mission_list.md

 ## General Developer Tooling

 >Projects that improve velocity and simplicity to develop on Polkadot.
-This category is not restricted to dApps, but can also include CLIs similar.
+This category is not restricted to dApps, but can also include CLIs and similar.

 - [srtool](https://github.com/paritytech/srtool) (maintainer did not apply yet)
 - [subwasm](https://github.com/chevdor/subwasm) (ditto)